A summer job: Good for the teenage soul and wallet

 Parents can push these paycheck basics:

-Play to your kids' financial interests too.
-Some of Sproule's students want to talk about cryptocurrencies, and that opens the door for the never-too-soon "investing for your future" chat.
-It's also a good time to tell them the GameStop saga of 2021 was a fluke.
+Play to your teens’ financial interests, too.
+Some of Sproule’s students want to talk about cryptocurrencies, and that opens the door for the never-too-soon “investing for your future” chat.
+It’s also a good time to tell them the GameStop saga of 2021 was a fluke.

 Ultimately, the practical experiences with money help cut through the noise and alleviate the angst that so many teens have about the next stage of life, Battistin says.